The AVIVA Method: Self-Help For Your Menstruation! by Stephanie Kraus

 To understand how the AVIVA exercises work on the woman’s reproductive system, it is interesting to look into the anatomy and physiology of the female body.

-Anatomy: the uterus, ovaries and fallopian tubes are embedded in the lower ring of the pelvic bone, surrounded by muscle tissue.
+Anatomy: the uterus, ovaries and fallopian tubes are embedded in the lower ring of the pelvic bone, surrounded by fascia, connective and muscle tissue.
 The bladder is in front, the big intestine and rectum behind, the small intestine above and the pelvic floor muscles below.
 Throughout these structures there are blood and lymphatic vessels.

 Physiology: the uterus, ovaries and fallopian tubes receive and exchange oxygen, nutrients and hormones via the blood as well as discharge toxins via blood and lymph flow.
 Hormones from the brain and other hormonal glands reach the area and hormones from the ovaries are distributed throughout the body, back to the pituitary gland, the hormonal control station in the brain which is responsible for various hormones in the body.
 It is a cycle of communication.
 The menstrual cycle: hormones induce a building up of endometrium (uterus lining) to prepare for the possibility of receiving a fertilized egg.
 If this does not occur, again upon a hormonal cue, the endometrium is broken down and discharged from the body through the cervix and vagina.
+This is menstruation.

 The movements of the AVIVA exercises support the anatomy and physiology process by stimulating circulation of all fluids, mobilizing joints, muscles and organs to release tensions and counteract adhesions, sticky fallopian tubes.
-During practice, blood circulation is increased in the lower pelvis from 5L to 17 L / minute.
+During practice, blood circulation is increased in the lower pelvis from 5L to 17 L per minute.

 Example 1 for how the AVIVA Method works: